-Mount Shasta City, at the base of Majestic Mt.
-Shasta
+Situated at the base of majestic Mount Shasta

 Snowcapped Mt.
 Shasta with all its grandeur towering high in the blue sky, standing 14,162 feet in elevation, alone and massive in size, isolating itself from the rugged peaks that surround it like a lonely pyramid in the desert.
 Located in Siskiyou County, it can easily be seen for more than 100 miles when you’re traveling on any highway.